 Q: The price range across the market is huge, is the more expensive photographer better?

 Since photography is a service, you are right about the huge price range across the market.
-The market range for a wedding day coverage of 10 hours can range from 1000-4000 and above.
+The market range for a wedding day coverage of 10 hours can start from 1000 plus up to 4000 plus.

 I believe this applies to other products and services as well.
 Marketing which in today’s context is quite literally interchangeable with social media (hence the terms social proof and social currency) plays a significant part to how much a photographer is able to charge for his/her services.